MicrosoftDocs/msteams-docs/msteams-platform/get-started/get-started-dotnet-app-studio.md

 Building an app using C# follows a three-step process:

+:::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p-1.png" alt-text="Image showing phase 1 of building an app." border="false":::

 Before you begin creating your first Teams app, install the tools and set up your development environment.

-:::image type="content" source="../assets/images/get-started/app-roadmap/roadmap-p-1.png" alt-text="Image showing phase 1 of building an app." border="false":::
+This is the first phase - Plan and Prepare.
 As you proceed through this step-by-step guide, this road-map highlights the phase you're on.

+In this tutorial, you'll learn:

+- how to build an app with three capabilities—tab, bot, and message extension using C# and Visual Studio 2019.
+- how to test the app features.
-The first phase is to plan and prepare your environment for building an app.
+- how to deploy your app.

 ## Get prerequisites